kgangerlm/scorecard-gitlab/NOTES.md

 - Considerations:
   - In what order should the locations be checked?
 Does it matter?
   - Check for SLSA Provenances in release pipeline
+  - Should a certain # of releases be checked in order to be awarded points?
 - Standards to leverage:
   - security insights 1.0.0 spec:
     - <https://github.com/ossf/security-insights-spec/blob/v1.0.0/specification.md#dependencies>